bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 39°
-- Partly Cloudy
+- Cloudy
-- 88% humidity
+- 85% humidity
 - 6 mph wind
-- 66% cloud cover
+- 100% cloud cover
 - 28 AQI 🟩
-- 0.22 inches of snow and 0.16 inches of rain expected in the next 72 hours
+- 0.12 inches of rain and 0.12 inches of snow expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>